Weak hyperbolicity of cube complexes and quasi-arboreal groups: Preliminaries

 In this paper, all of our arguments are combinatorial, and we shall work with the metric $d_{\widetilde X}$ on the median graph $\widetilde X^{(1)}$.
 Accordingly, we adopt the following terminology: unless stated otherwise, all paths in $\widetilde X$ are combinatorial, i.e. a path $P$ in $\widetilde X$ is a continuous combinatorial map $P:I\rightarrow\widetilde X^{(1)}$, where $I$ is a CAT(0) cube complex homeomorphic to an interval.
 The path $P$ is a \emph{geodesic} if it is a geodesic path in $\widetilde X^{(1)}$ or, equivalently, if the induced map from the set of hyperplanes of $I$ to the set of hyperplanes of $\widetilde X$ is injective, i.e. if $P$ crosses each hyperplane of $\widetilde X$ at most once.
 The subcomplex $Y\subset\widetilde X$ is \emph{isometrically embedded} (\emph{convex}, \emph{bounded}, etc.) if $Y^{(1)}$ is isometrically embedded (convex, bounded, etc.) in $\widetilde X^{(1)}$, with respect to $d_{\widetilde X}$.
 By, for example, verifying that its 1-skeleton is \emph{gated}, one sees that for each hyperplane $H$, the carrier $N(H)$ is convex in this sense~\cite{ChepoiMedian}.

-As mentioned above, there is a piecewise-Euclidean CAT(0) metric on $\widetilde X$ (\cite{Gromov87,LearyInfiniteCubes}).
+As mentioned above, there is a piecewise-Euclidean CAT(0) metric on $\widetilde X$.
 In Section~\ref{sec:asdim} and Section~\ref{sec:planarbipartiteII}, we make several statements about the CAT(0) metric, assuming that $\widetilde X$ is finite-dimensional.
-This is justified by the following fact: the space $\widetilde X$, with its CAT(0) metric, is quasi-isometric to $\widetilde X^{(1)}$ with the metric $d_{\widetilde X}$ when $\dimension\widetilde X<\infty$, as is proved in~\cite{CapraceSageev}.
+This is justified by the following fact: the space $\widetilde X$, with its CAT(0) metric, is quasi-isometric to $\widetilde X^{(1)}$ with the metric $d_{\widetilde X}$ when $\dimension\widetilde X<\infty$.
+This fact was proved in greater generality by Bridson~\cite{BridsonThesis}, and a simpler proof in the cubical context appears in~\cite{CapraceSageev}.
 The statements about the CAT(0) metric deal with Gromov-hyperbolicity and finite asymptotic dimension, both of which are quasi-isometry invariant properties.

 We emphasize, however, that, unless stated otherwise, if we refer to a cubical map $\widetilde Y\rightarrow\widetilde X$ of CAT(0) cube complexes as an isometric embedding, we mean that the image of $\widetilde Y$ is a subcomplex whose 1-skeleton is isometrically embedded in $\widetilde X^{(1)}$ with respect to the combinatorial path-metric $d_{\widetilde X}$.
+It is worth noting that Sageev showed that each hyperplane and carrier is convex with respect to the CAT(0) metric~\cite{Sageev95}, and these notions of convexity coincide for full subcomplexes~\cite{HaglundSemisimple}, although we shall not use this fact, or the very natural extension of $d_{\widetilde X}$ to the whole complex considered by Haglund.

 \begin{rem}[Cubulated groups] If a group $G$ acts on a CAT(0) cube complex $\widetilde X$ by cubical automorphisms if $G$ acts on $\widetilde X^{(0)}$, then $G$ stabilizes the set of hyperplanes.
 In this situation, $G$ acts on the metric space $(\widetilde X^{(1)},d_{\widetilde X})$ by isometries.